Lee H. Roberts: During chancellorship

-As chancellor, Roberts has identified four main priorities: enrollment growth, campus master planning, applied sciences, and artificial intelligence.
-He has led initiatives to expand student enrollment and advance development of Carolina North, a 250-acre site for new academic and athletic facilities.
+Roberts has led initiatives to expand student enrollment and advance development of Carolina North, a 250-acre site for new academic and athletic facilities.

-Faculty members interviewed by The Assembly, including both those who have worked directly with Roberts and outside observers, have said Roberts has shown an ability to manage the varied interests of higher education and a readiness to listen to differing perspectives.
-Roberts's leadership style has been characterized as steady and business-focused, with a goal of positioning UNC–Chapel Hill among the nation's leading public universities.
+On April 30, 2024, pro-Palestinian protesters removed the American flag from the UNC-Chapel Hill quad and replaced it with a Palestinian flag.
+Interim Chancellor Lee Roberts went to the quad and restored the U.S. flag on the central campus flagpole.
+Shortly afterward, a decision was made to take the flag back down and place it in storage.
+The flagpole remained empty, and many of the protesters left the area.

-On December 9, 2024, 8-time Super Bowl winning coach Bill Belichick appeared on The Pat McAfee Show and responded to rumors he was being considered for the UNC head coaching job: "I've had the opportunity to talk to Chancellor Roberts, and we've had a couple of good conversations.
-So we'll see how it goes."
-Two days later on December 11, 2024, Roberts and Athletic Director Bubba Cunningham announced that Belichick had been hired on a five-year contract.
-Speaking to WUNC, Board of Trustees member Jennifer Lloyd said of Roberts, "He has shown bold leadership.
-This was his process, at the end of the day, working closely with Bubba and other members of the committee... but Chancellor Roberts deserves virtually all of the credit, ultimately, for taking this risk and making this commitment."
+On December 11, 2024, Roberts and the university's athletic director Bubba Cunningham announced that Bill Belichick had been hired on a five-year contract for a head coaching job at the university.

 On January 24, 2025, early in the second Trump administration, Roberts attended a Faculty Council Meeting at which he was asked by Allison Schlobohm (then-clinical associate professor of management and corporate communication at the UNC business school) how the university would respond to changes in immigration law.
 "I would just like to know," Schlobohm said, "if we're asked to identify undocumented students, what will we say?"
 Roberts replied: "If we're asked by law enforcement, we're going to comply with any requests from law enforcement about that or anything else."

-On February 5, 2025, Approximately 150 students and staff gathered to protest Roberts' response to the question outside of the South Building.
+On February 5, 2025, approximately 150 students and staff gathered to protest Roberts' response to the question outside of the South Building.
 The protest was organized, in part, by TransparUNCy.
 It featured music and cultural heritage celebrations from Mexico and Central America.

 In 2025, the University announced plans to reduce approximately $70 million in expenses (roughly 2 percent of its operating budget) over the next two fiscal years in anticipation of decreased federal and state funding.

 Personal life

 Lee H. Roberts is married to Liza Roberts, a journalist and founding editor of Walter Magazine, a monthly publication based in Raleigh, North Carolina.
-The couple met in 1985 when they were both Congressional pages and got married in 1997.
+The couple met in 1985 when they were both Congressional pages.
+They got married in 1997.
 They have three children together.